780-9 PROTECTIVE PAYEES

 780-9 D. PROTECTIVE PAYEE'S CONSENT

-Once a person who fits all the requirements is identified, the case worker must contact the proposed payee, explain what is involved, and obtain the payee’s written consent to serve.
+Once a person who fits all the requirements is identified, the caseworker must contact the proposed payee, explain what is involved, and obtain the payee's written consent to serve.
 A payee may choose to withdraw his or her consent at any time.
 In such a case, a new payee must be found.
-The written consent is filed in the case file.
+The written consent is filled in the case file.

 780-9 E. WHEN A PROTECTIVE PAYEE CANNOT BE ESTABLISHED